Busca99/TravelMates_PAMN/README.md

 -Ludovica, Amsterdam

 Notes:
-_Current location update is happening only in the moment when logging/registration happens.
-If the location changes you have to log out and log in again;
 _Profile pictures of ex users remain in the Firebase storage;

 To do:
 _Padding in the left?
 _Map in homepage not always loading?
-_Home not scrollable;
-_Profiles in IncomingRequests are not clickable;

 -----------------